ppmim/PAPI/docs/install.rst

 .. note::

     If you are using a SCAMP version <= 2.0.4 (lastest stable version), then you need to install the CDSClient.
-Otherwise, if you are using SCAM version > 2.0.4, then you need **libcurl**.
+Otherwise, if you are using SCAMP version > 2.0.4, then you need **libcurl**.

     Anycase, if you are behind a proxy, you need to set the proxy server in your system::